muxyz/website/index.md

 They were not built based on the way we live our lives or interact with people and the world around us.
 </p>

-<p>We're reimagining the OS from the ground up.
-Geared towards interaction through text and speech rather
+<p>We're reimagining an OS from the ground up.
+Geared towards multiplayer first experiences, interaction through text and
-than point and click, driven by values, and designed as a multiplayer first experience.
+speech rather than point and click and driven by our values as opposed to commercial consumerism.
 </p>
 </div>